-Scholars of the building and natural sciences and industries will present ongoing research on how environmental, economic, and techno-scientific agents affect the relationship between materials and energy.
-We will interrogate the architectural scale, in order to rethink the vitalist idea of “building life”, the formal concept of buildings as objects, the relation of progressivism with large-scale building, among other themes.
+Scholars of the building and natural sciences and industries presented ongoing research on how environmental, economic, and techno-scientific agents affect the relationship between materials and energy.
+We interrogated the architectural scale, in order to rethink the vitalist idea of “building life”, the formal concept of buildings as objects, the relation of progressivism with large-scale building, among other themes.

 Nimrod BenZeev, Post-Doctoral Fellow, Polonsky Academy, The Van Leer Jerusalem Institute

 Gabriel Lee, Cassius Marcellus Clay Fellow, Department of History, Yale University

 Sophia Roosth, Cullman Fellow, New York Public Library